 In accounting for the debt issuance costs of \$8.8 million and \$20.3 million related to the 2024 Notes and 2026 Notes, respectively, the Company allocated each of the total amounts incurred to the liability and equity components of the 2024 Notes and 2026 Notes based on their relative values.
 Issuance costs attributable to the liability component of the 2024 Notes were \$6.3 million upon issuance and were amortized, along with the debt discount, to interest expense over the contractual term of the 2024 Notes at an effective interest rate of 7.03%.
 Issuance costs attributable to the liability component of the 2026 Notes were \$15.1 million upon issuance and will be amortized, along with the debt discount, to interest expense over the contractual term of the 2026 Notes at an effective interest rate of 5.60%.
-Issuance costs attributable to the equity component were \$2.5 million and \$5.2 million for the 2024 Notes and 2026 Notes, respectively, and are netted against the equity component representing the conversion option in additional paid-in capital.
-The net carrying amount of the equity component of the 2024 Notes recorded in additional paid-in capital was \$81.7 million.
-For the 2026 Notes, the net carrying amount of the equity component was \$289.0 million, which, in addition to the allocated issuance costs, also included a net deferred tax impact of \$0.7 million.
+Issuance costs attributable to the equity component of the 2026 Notes at an effective interest rate of 5.60%.
+Issuance costs attributable to the equity component were \$2.5 million and \$5.2 million for the 2024 Notes and 2026 Notes, respectively, and are netted against the equity component of the 2024 Notes recorded in additional paid-in capital.
+The net carrying amount of the equity component of the equity component was \$289.0 million, which, in addition to the allocated issuance costs, also included a net deferred tax impact of \$0.7 million.
 There was no deferred tax impact related to the 2024 Notes due to the full valuation allowance at the time of issuance for the 2024 Notes.